 Research has shown that students learn best when they are actively involved in the learning process working with their peers.
-Help your students create their own customized campaign to promote distraction-free driving with the M.E.T.H.O.D.® (Mind Eyes Two Hands On Driving) Webcast Series.
-The three-part web-based training series serves as a step-by-step guide for your students as they build a campaign.
+Help your students create their own customized campaign to promote distraction-free driving with the M.E.T.H.O.D.® (Mind Eyes Two Hands On Driving) series.
+The three-part training series serves as a step-by-step guide for your students as they build a campaign.
 Additional hands-on tools help provide a meaningful experience and understanding about the importance of distraction-free driving.

 This series uses a peer-to-peer, evidence-based approach to deliver the message that driving while distracted can result in serious injury or even death.
 It gives you a step-by-step framework to design and deliver your own customized campaign.
 Your students will learn how they can take action to address serious issues in their school and community.